bear-metal/aws-iot-device-sdk-elixir/README.md

 SDK APIs.

 #### MQTT Connection
-This package is built on top of [emqttc](https://github.com/emqtt/emqttc) and provides two modules: 'Aws.Iot.Device' and 'Aws.Iot.ThingShadow'.
+This package is built on top of [emqttc](https://github.com/emqtt/emqttc) and provides two modules: 'Aws.IotDevice.Device' and 'Aws.IotDevice.ThingShadow'.
 The 'Device' module wraps [emqttc](https://github.com/emqtt/emqttc) to provide a secure connection to the AWS IoT platform and expose the [emqttc](https://github.com/emqtt/emqttc) API upward.
 It provides features to simplify handling of intermittent connections, including progressive backoff retries, automatic re-subscription upon connection, and queued offline publishing.

 #### Thing Shadows
-The 'Aws.Iot.ThingShadow' module implements additional functionality for accessing Thing Shadows via the AWS IoT API; the ThingShadow module allows devices to update, be notified of changes to, get the current state of, or delete Thing Shadows from AWS IoT.
+The 'Aws.IotDevice.ThingShadow' module implements additional functionality for accessing Thing Shadows via the AWS IoT API; the ThingShadow module allows devices to update, be notified of changes to, get the current state of, or delete Thing Shadows from AWS IoT.
 Thing Shadows allow applications and devices to synchronize their state on the AWS IoT platform.